 After significant delays due to Covid-19, we are very happy to announce our Lodge is fully independent and self-sufficient.
 Consecration was initially approved by the International Order of Le Droit Humain France and scheduled for 2019.
-It was rescheduled for March 2020 but, as you can guess, the week we had picked was the week after everything complete shut down around the globe.
+It was rescheduled for March 2020 but, as you can guess, we were forced to postpone.
 By June 2021, we saw a window for somewhat safe opportunity to bring members from across the US to consecrate our Lodge, perform degree work to advance current members, and celebrate.
 We will continue to mask and meet in person only when members agree it is safe.

 What is the general history of LDH freemasonry in the Pacific Northwest?